 Visibility into How

-Our peer- and usage-based analytics enable organizations to maintain “least privilege necessary” controls and prevent SOD violations.
+Our peer- and usage-based analytics enable organizations to maintain “least privilege” controls and prevent SOD violations.